Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 One of the outcomes from the recent UK COP26 Presidency meeting, held in Glasgow, Scotland was the continuing commitment by global leaders to reduce global emissions of greenhouse gases (GHGs); the 2015 Paris Agreement having set a goal of holding “the increase in global average temperature to well below 2 degrees Celsius above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 degrees Celsius above pre-industrial levels.”
 The debate continues about how this will be achieved and what future low carbon energy technologies will contribute to achieving the reduction in average global temperatures required.
 What is known, is that current civil nuclear technologies have contributed to stemming temperature increases over the last 20 to 30 years and that nuclear can have a continued role for climate change as demand for electricity and subsequent emissions grow.

-The webinar will be facilitated by Roland Fletcher, WINS Academy Manager and Whitney Isaacs, WINS Academy Project Officer.
+The webinar was facilitated by Roland Fletcher, WINS Academy Manager and Whitney Isaacs, WINS Academy Project Officer.

-In preparation for the workshop all Ambassadors will be asked to record a one-minute video “Nuclear security considerations for achieving a net zero carbon future” and provide this to WINS for a “Talking heads” video to be prepared for the meeting.
+In preparation for the workshop all Ambassadors were asked to record a one-minute video “Nuclear security considerations for achieving a net zero carbon future” and provide this to WINS for a “Talking heads” video to be prepared for the meeting.

 Duration: 3 hours

-Registration: each participant will receive the registration link for Zoom.
+Registration: each participant received the registration link for Zoom.

-Relevant information about the event, such as speaker presentation will be made available to WINS Members on the WINS website from 13 June, post the close of the Ambassador annual meeting.
+Relevant information about the event, such as speaker presentation were made available to WINS Members on the WINS website.

 If you have any questions, please contact: Mehri.Avlyakulova@wins.org